I think by now, all of us are aware of the impact Blue Planet II has had on lots of people – it’s everywhere we look.

 It shows what are some of the easy swaps for all the plastics in our everyday life.
 I think a few a little beyond those initial first steps so we will concentrate on the highlighted ones for now.

-No to take away cups
+NO!
+To take away cups

 Do you need those Costa or Starbuck cups to add to your fashion status, or could you rethink whether you need that coffee and if you do, could you use a reusable cup for it instead of a single use disposable cup?

-Most of the coffee shops will sell their own branded ones too so you don’t even have to go too far to get one.
+Most of the coffee shops will sell their own branded ones too, so you don’t even have to go too far to get one.
 But we might discuss these further in another post!

-No to plastic bags
+NO!
+To plastic bags

-So only a few shops here charge for bags and I think that is one of the reasons people here aren’t too good when it comes to bringing along our own bags for our shopping.
+Only a few shops here charge for bags and I think that is one of the reasons people here aren’t too good when it comes to bringing along our own bags for our shopping.

 There is no reason to have a plastic bag from every shop that you buy something from (nor any need to get it double bagged!).
 Your goods can (for the most part!) share a bag quite happily.